MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   </details>

 - <details>
-    <summary>Can we pass multiple command line arguments?</summary>
+    <summary>Can we pass multiple command line arguments?⭐</summary>
     <hr/>
     Yes, you can pass multiple arguments, separated by spaces, when running the program.
 The number of arguments is stored in args.Length.
     <hr/>
   </details>
 - <details>
-    <summary>What is the issue if multiple classes have Main methods in a C# project?</summary>
+    <summary>What is the issue if multiple classes have Main methods in a C# project?⭐</summary>
     <hr/>
     When there are multiple Main methods in different classes within a project, the compiler does not know which one to use as the `entry point`, leading to an error that there are multiple entry points.
     <hr/>
   </details>
 - <details>
-    <summary> How can we resolve the "multiple entry points" error?</summary>
+    <summary>How can we resolve the "multiple entry points" error?</summary>
     <hr/>
     The solution is to set a `Startup Object` in the project settings, which specifies the class containing the Main method that should be used as the entry point.